 Nonetheless, the country has experienced a slowdown in recent years, mainly explained by lower domestic demand, as a result of a lower growth in private investment.
-This slowdown was intensified due to several factors, such as (i) a strong El Niño phenomenon, which adversely affected agricultural production, transportation services, tourism and commercial activity, and resulted in a 1.5% drop in GDP growth in 2017; (ii) corruption scandals related to the activities of certain Brazilian and Peruvian companies in the construction sector, which resulted in suspension or delay of important infrastructure projects during 2018; (iii) political disputes between the government and the opposition, which resulted in the resignation of former President Pedro Pablo Kuczynski in March 2018 and the appointment of former Vice-President Martin Vizcarra as the new President of Peru; and (iv) political disputes between President Martin Vizcarra and Congress during 2019 and 2020, which ultimately led to the President's removal from office in November 2020, his replacement by the President of Congress, Manuel Merino de Lama, nationwide protests forcing President Merino to resign, and the replacement of President Merino with Francisco Sagasti, who was sworn in as President of the Republic for the remaining presidential term on November 17, 2020.
+This slowdown was intensified due to several factors, such as (i) a strong El Niño phenomenon, which adversely affected agricultural production, transportation services, tourism and commercial activity, and resulted in a 1.5% drop in GDP growth in 2017; (ii) corruption scandals related to the activities of certain Brazilian and Peruvian companies in the construction sector, which resulted in suspension or delay of important infrastructure projects during 2018; and (iii) political instability, as Peru has suffered a series of government institutional crises starting in 2018 due to, among other things, several corruption scandals involving prominent political figures, which have resulted in resignations and impeachment, including that of former President Pedro Pablo Kuczynski in 2018 and former President Martín Vizcarra in 2020, as well as investigations of certain members of the judicial system and the public ministry who are now facing prosecution.
 Despite these factors and continued political corruption scandals, the Peruvian economy continued to outperform its peer countries in 2019, supported by solid macroeconomic fundamentals and strong fiscal and monetary policies.